poise/poise-service/README.md

 ### How is this different from the built-in service resource?

-Chef includes a `service` resource which allows interacting with certain service management frameworks such as SysVInit, Upstart, and SystemD.
+Chef includes a `service` resource which allows interacting with certain service management frameworks such as SysV, Upstart, and systemd.
 `poise-service` goes further in that it actually generates the configuration files needed for the requested service management framework, as well as offering a dependency injection system for application cookbooks to customize which